 In the damp floodplains, willow, Black Walnut, Hackberry and Sycamore grow.
 In summer, look for wildflowers such as Spotted Joe-Pye Weed, Blue Vervain, and Swamp Milkweed.

 Hawthorn and Grey Dogwood abound in old orchards and abandoned pastures, along with Crab Apple, White Elm, Basswood and aspen.
 Wildflowers fill the grassy meadows in the summer.
-These meadows indicate the path of the sanitary sewer, which is located along the river valley.
+These meadows indicate the path of the sanitary sewer, which is located along the creek valley.